 Note that Access Levels are set separately for each Group and are not inherited from a group's parent group.

 Controlling What Users Can Do

-- If you wish logged in users to Create, Delete, Edit State or Edit Own for specific Categories then:
+- If you wish logged in Users to Create, Delete, Edit State, or Edit their Own for specific Categories, then:

-- Create a User Group with the Parent as one of your User Groups that has Access to the Category(or Categories) you wish this new User Group to modify.
+- Create a User Group with the Parent as one of your User Groups with Access to the Category(or Categories) you wish this new User Group to modify.

-- When creating a User Group it is good practice to select a parent group that has less permissions than needed for the new group.
+- When creating a User Group, selecting a parent group with fewer permissions than needed for the new group is good practice.
 This is because it is easier to elevate permissions per Component/Category/Article that the extra permissions are needed for than it is to remove permissions from the other Components/Categories/Articles.

-- (example: You have 10 Categories but you want Create permissions for just 1.
-If you set Global permissions to Allow Create for that group you would need to remove Create permission for all those categories.
+- (Example: You have ten Categories but want to Create permissions for just one.
+If you set Global permissions to Allow Create for that group, you must remove Create permission for all those categories.
 And you would need to remove the Create permission for that group with any new Category that you add at a later date.)

-Note that this set up is independent of the setup for viewing but a User Group needs to be assigned to the appropriate Access Level(s) in order for the user in that Group to use those Permissions.
+Note that this setup is independent of the setup for viewing, but a User Group needs to be assigned to the appropriate Access Level(s) for the User in that Group to use those Permissions.

 Actions, Groups, and Inheritance